Taliban storm German consulate in Afghan city, four killed

 Noor Mohammad Faiz, the head doctor in Mazar-i-Sharif hospital, said four bodies and 120 wounded, most hurt by flying glass, had been brought to the hospital.

-Qaderi said German troops had shot two men on motorcycles who did not comply with orders to stop.
+Qaderi said German troops later shot and killed two men on motorcycles who did not comply with orders to stop, with a third man seriously injured.
 German Defence Minister Ursula von der Leyen said that incident was being investigated.

-Foreign Minister Steinmeier said six people were killed.
-All German consular employees were safe and uninjured, he added.

-After coordinating the response on Thursday, the government's crisis task force was meeting again Friday and would review Germany's role in the Afghan mission.

 The explosion occurred about an hour before midnight local time, a spokesman for the German military joint forces command in Potsdam said.

-Witnesses reported sporadic gunfire from around the consulate and said the blast had shattered windows in a wide area around the compound.

-"It was a prepared attack for which we made all arrangements," the Taliban's Mujahid said.
-"First a suicide bomber driving an explosives-laden vehicle rammed the main building of the consulate and that enabled other fighters to move in and kill all the foreigners there."

-He said dozens of German soldiers and intelligence personnel were killed in the attack.
+"It was a prepared attack for which we made all arrangements," the Taliban's Mujahid said, adding that dozens of German soldiers and intelligence personnel were killed in the attack.

 The Taliban often exaggerate casualties caused by its operations.

-After Afghan special forces, German security personnel and NATO's quick reaction protection force intervened, fighting was over by the early hours of the morning, said Sayed Kamal Sadat, police chief of Balkh.
+Sayed Kamal Sadat, police chief of Balkh province, said the fighting was over by the early hours of the morning after Afghan special forces, German security personnel and NATO's quick reaction protection force intervened.

 At least one suspect was arrested from the area of explosion, officials said.